2009/09/04: Mrs. Tittlemouse Day

-We pedalled to Ilhara village,then along to a viewpoint over the Ilhara canyon.
-Purchasing the necessary ticket, we walked down steps into the canyon where we had lunch by the river and I had a refreshing swim.
+We pedalled to Ilhara village, then along to a viewpoint over the Ilhara canyon.
+Purchasing the necessary ticket and safely parking our bikes, we walked down steps into the canyon where we had lunch by the river and I had a refreshing swim.
 We toddled along the bottom, inspecting more churches mainly cut into the relatively soft tuff under the angular basalt columns that line the canyon.
 Using a headlamp, I felt like Indiana Jones again, exploring with more freedom than you’d ever get at a site like this in North America.
 It was good to have spent the middle of the day in the relatively cool canyon.

 Climbing back up to the hotter prairie, we pedalled toward Aksaray.
 We were putting kilometres behind us, and stopped to eat at a gas station cafe rather than cook.
 The cafe was deserted when we stopped at 6:30, but filled as we finished our supper.
 It’s still Ramazan, so most of the others sat poised to dive into their food precisely at sunset: 7:20 p.m..
 This meant the road was almost deserted as we rode on, because many were eating.
 We found a construction area up a side road, with no visible hazardous vegetation, put up our tent and crawled in.
 The wind blew all night and the tent flapped noisily.